godkhindikedar/cursor-projects/reading_tracker/README.md

 ### Prerequisites

 - Python 3.8+
-- MySQL 8.0+
+- SQLite (included with Python) or MySQL 8.0+ (optional)
-- Google Cloud Console account (for OAuth)
+- Google Cloud Console account (for OAuth - optional for demo)

 ### 1. Installation